conorbmurphy/galvanizereference/README.md

 1. `One versus the rest`: train k models for your k classes and choose the model that predicts the highest probability for your specific class
 2. `One versus one`: choose the best model based on ties

-Theree are many *differences between logisic regression and SVM's*.
+There are many *differences between logisic regression and SVM's*.
 A logistic regression only asymptotically approaches 0 or 1.
 Perfectly separable data is a problem for logistic regression where it won't converge.
 SVM's give you a class without a probability; logistic regression assigns a probability for a given class.

 MIT lecture on SVM's: https://www.youtube.com/watch?v=_PwhiWxHK8o